Great Britain

 The Humber Bridge

 When the Humber Bridge opened to traffic in 1981 it was the longest single-span suspension bridge in the world at a length of 1,410m and is still in the top 10 longest of its kind worldwide.
 As its name suggests, the bridge spans between the South and North banks of the Humber Estuary.
-The bridge has become a local landmark, with Grade I Listed Building status, and can be seen for miles around.
+The bridge has become a local landmark, a perfect place to walk in Hull with Grade I Listed Building status and amazing views which can be seen for miles around.

-Walk, cycle, or drive across the Humber to experience this great feat of engineering up close and personal, as well as taking in stunning views of Hull’s Old Town and revitalised waterfront.
+Whether you walk, cycle, or drive across the Humber to experience this great feat of engineering up close and personal, as well as taking in stunning views of Hull’s Old Town and revitalised waterfront makes it an enjoyable thing to do in Hull.
 The bridge also includes its very own country park, originally a chalk quarry, now transformed into a haven for wildlife with many walking trails, lakes, and green spaces to enjoy.

 Hull’s cultural hub, the Humber Street Market is more than just a place to shop – although if it’s retail therapy you’re in search of, then look no further!